-Users who are not familiar with a command line interface (CLI) or a graphical user interface (GUI) may want to know the pros and cons of using each in order to help determine which will best suit their needs.
+Users who are not familiar with a command line interface (CLI) or graphical user interface (GUI) may want to know the pros and cons of each to help determine which will work best for them.
 Others may simply be curious about differences between the two.
 With a heavy focus on file commands and manipulation, the following table illustrates which interface has the advantage in certain categories and why.

 |Topic||Command line (CLI)||GUI|

 |Ease||Due to a higher degree of memorization and familiarity needed for operation and navigation, new users find operating a command line interface more difficult than a GUI.||Because a GUI is much more visually intuitive, new users almost always pick up this interface faster than a CLI.|

 |Control||Users have more control over both the file and operating systems in a command line interface.
 For example, users can copy a specific file from one location to another with a one-line command.||Although a GUI offers ample access to the file and operating systems, advanced tasks may still need to utilize the command line.|